 Duties - The Athletes’ Committee shall have general charge of the business and affairs of the Athletes of XXSI, and shall undertake such activities (a) delegated to it by the Board of Directors or the General Chair or (b) undertaken by the Committee as being in the best interests of the Athlete Members, XXSI, USA Swimming and the sport of swimming

+7.4 Standing Committees and Coordinators

+7.4.1 Athletes Committee -

+Chair – The four Athlete Representatives to the Board of Directors shall elect the chair of the committee from among themselves.

+Members - The Athletes Committee shall consist of the Athlete Representatives, the Athlete At-Large Board members.

+Duties - The Athletes’ Committee shall have general charge of the business and affairs of the Athletes of HISI, and shall undertake such activities (a) delegated to it by the Board of Directors or the General Chair or (b) undertaken by the Committee as being in the best interests of the Athlete Members, HISI, USA Swimming and the sport of swimming.

 .2 Finance Committee -